sedyh/awesome-ebitengine/README.md

 *Useful libraries for graphics*

 * [tetra3d](https://github.com/SolarLune/Tetra3d) - A 3D software renderer written in Go by means of Ebiten, primarily for video games.
+* [goaseprite](https://github.com/SolarLune/goaseprite) - A JSON loader for Aseprite files for Golang.
+* [gween](https://github.com/SolarLune/gween) - A small library to perform tweening in Go.

 ### Physics